 Whilst most things you pay for as part of being an Uber driver are tax write-offs, there are some things you may pay for that you cannot deduct against your taxes.
 This includes things like:

 Claiming for Your Car Against Your Uber Taxes

 Claim a Mileage Allowance for using Your Personal Car

-The Quickbooks Self-Employed app records your mileage, tracking you as you drive around so this can really simplify things.
+The Quickbooks Self-Employed is useful because the app records your mileage, tracking you as you drive around simplifying claiming your mileage and your taxes.